bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 While not all fields are required to publish edits for your listing, they are all highly recommended.
 Without filling in all fields, your listing will be missing information that merchants have seen on other listings and expect to see throughout the Marketplace.

-**I’ve logged in to Dev Tools, but I don’t see my published listing.
+**I’ve logged into Dev Tools, but I don’t see my published listing.
 Where is it?**

 You may be logged in with the wrong account.
 Each listing can only be owned by one user, so it is likely assigned to another email address.
 If you’re unable to track down the correct owner account for your solution, please reach out to <a href="mailto:appstore@bigcommerce.com">appstore@bigcommerce.com</a>.